-The assistant referees can indicate violations against the rules committed by robots to the head referee, so that the head referee can decide whether to penalize a certain robot or not.
+The assistant referees can indicate indicate violations against the rules committed by robots to the head referee, so that the head referee can decide whether to penalize a certain robot or not.
 Assistant referees should only enter the field to execute a decision made by the main referee.
 They should not prevent robots from falling during the game.

-5.3 Operator of the GameController
+5.3 Operator of the GameController Operator

 The operator of the GameController sits at a PC outside the playing area.
-As with the head referee, the operator should make efforts to use consistent and clear calls.
+He or she As with the head referee, the operator should make efforts to use consistent and clear calls.
 They will signal any change in the game state to the robots via the wireless as they are announced by the head referee.
-Note that for both kick-offs and goals, the moment of whistling is determining, not the verbal announcement of the head referee.
-The operator will also inform the assistant referees when a timed penalty is over and a robot has to be placed back on the field.
-They should announce when the ball is in play on kick-off by stating "Ball Free", if the 10 seconds time period has elapsed in the playing state.
-They are also responsible for keeping the time of each half (i. e., they stop the clock after a goal or game stuck, and continues it at the kick-off9).
-They should count aloud the remaining seconds in a half once the time remaining is 5 seconds or less.
-Finally, they should repeat the calls of the head referee to make sure it was heard correctly.
+Please note that for the kick-offNote that for both kick-offs and goals, the moment of whistling is determining, not the verbal announcement of the head referee.
+He or she The operator will also inform the assistant referees when a timed penalty is over and a robot has to be placed back on the field.
+He or she should announce to the head referee They should announce when the ball is in play on kick-off (if this occurs because 10 seconds have by stating "Ball Free", if the 10 s time period has elapsed in the playing state) by stating "Ball in Play".
+The operator is.
+They are also responsible for keeping the time of each half , (i. e., he or she stops they stop the clock after a goal or game stuck, and continues it at the kick-off4.
+The operator).
+They should count aloud the remaining seconds in a half once the time remaining is 5 seconds 5 s or less.
+In addition, the operator Finally, they should repeat the calls of the head referee to make sure it was heard correctly.